Privacy when sharing links

 Are links uploaded to SafeShare?

-No. SafeShare is local-first: cleaning happens in your browser.
-Links are not uploaded to SafeShare servers.
+No. SafeShare is local-first: cleaning happens in your browser, with no uploads to SafeShare servers.